 - 1. Classification: - a.
 Thoroughbred Entry must be currently registered or be eligible for registration with the New York Jockey Club.
 Tattooed mares are to be shown in Thoroughbred classes. - b.
 Other Than Thoroughbred Entry not described in (a). - c.
 Thoroughbred and Other Thank Thoroughbred horses may be shown in separate classes or combined in the same age group only. - 2.
-Classes to count for High Score Awards: - a.
-Best Thoroughbred
+Classes to count for High Score

+Awards: Best Thoroughbred

-- b.
-Best Non-Thoroughbred
+Best

+Non-Thoroughbre

-- c.
-Best Pony
+d Best Pony

-- d.
 Amateur Handler